|

 It measures total smoke inhaled per cigarette (total puff volume TPV),

-puff volume, average and peak airflow, and inter-puff interval. www.plowshare.com The device (6.5 x 5.5 x 3 cm, battery
+puff volume, average and peak airflow, and inter-puff interval.
+The device (6.5 x 5.5 x 3 cm, battery operated- see

-operated- see Figure 1) records insertions and removals of a cigarette,
+Figure 1) records insertions and removals of a cigarette, and records

-and records volume, interval, and duration of puffs for later uploading
+volume, interval, and duration of puffs for later uploading to a

 earlier prototype.
 The puff count for 100 mm cigarettes was scaled to a